taylorflatt/bash-scripts/README.md

 ###Examples
 `sudo ./install_launcher_icons.sh` <br />
-**Explanation:** Copies the \*.desktop files (if any) from launcher_desktop and nonlauncher_desktop directories to /usr/share/applications folder.
-In addition, it will copy *any* files in the local icons directory to /usr/share/applications/Icons/48x48 (can be changed at the top of the script).
+**Explanation:** Copies the \*.desktop files (if any) from *launcher_desktop* and *nonlauncher_desktop* directories to */usr/share/applications* folder.
+In addition, it will copy *any* files in the local icons directory to */usr/share/applications/Icons/48x48* (can be changed at the top of the script).

 ###Notes:
 - This must be run as sudo since it copies files into a permission locked zone (/usr/share/applications).
 - The file structure is __IMPORTANT__ for this script to run properly.
-There must be a folder named launcher_desktop, nonlauncher_desktop, and icons in the local directory of the script.
+There must be directories named *launcher_desktop*, *nonlauncher_desktop*, and *icons* in the local directory of the script.
 If any of them are not correctly placed, the script will error out and tell you which ones are not correct.
 - There is an if-statement included that will narrow down the files that are copied in the icons directory if you so wish.
 You can add any others that you need to that as well.
 In my situation, it didn't matter.
 It might in yours.
 - This program will overwrite a .desktop contained within /usr/share/applications if it differs from a local copy contained within either two local launcher directories.
-So if you have launcher_desktop/firefox.desktop differing from  /usr/share/applications/firefox.desktop then the former will overwrite the latter.
-Please take notice of this and make a backup of your /usr/share/applications directory if you are unsure.
+So if you have *launcher_desktop/firefox.desktop* differing from  */usr/share/applications/firefox.desktop* then the former will overwrite the latter.
+Please take notice of this and make a backup of your */usr/share/applications* directory if you are unsure.

 # [Create Launcher Icons](https://github.com/taylorflatt/bash-scripts/blob/master/create_launcher_icons.sh)
 A script used to add \*.desktop and icons to the /usr/share/applications directory.
 If you're needing to roll out a few dozen applications for an image, this can help expedite the process by bringing all the files together and transferring them automatically (replacing any contents).